StupiddCupid/User-level-Thread-Library/REPORT.md

             tail pointer pointining to the new node.
 Finally, making the new node to be the tail node.

 ✔️Dequeue() function, we have two cases.
 Before dealing with the different cases, we noticed that we should first store the node that will be dequeued later.
 Thus, we create a new pointer called 'current node' taking the job of storing dequeued node.
 One case is that If there is only one node left in our queue, we simply set the front and tail to be null indicating that no more node lefts.
 The other case is when more than one node left in our queue, we simply reset our front node to be the next node.

-✔️Delete() function,by having a while loop, we can iterating the loop until we reach the node we want to delete.
+✔️Delete() function, in a while loop, we iterate the queue until we reach the node we want to delete.
 To finish delete, we also reset front and tail pointer in different cases like enqueue() function.

 ✔️Iterate() function, by using a while loop, we can contiunes call the callback function on each item.

-✔️Destory() function, we just free the queue that we created in order to destory the queue.
+✔️Destory() function, we free the queue that we created.

-✔️getLength() function, we just return the member 'length' of struct queue.
+✔️getLength() function, we return the member 'length' of struct queue.

 **Testing😼**
 To check whether our coding parts is correctly constructed, we created our own tester which